I’m still a novice when it comes to yeast breads, but this week I had a small victory. My pita bread puffed up!

 - Punch down dough and shape dough into 6 rounds (mine were more like gobs, but not too ridiculously sticky).
 Set the rounds on a parchment lined cookie sheet to rest for about 15 minutes.

-- Meanwhile, put a cast-iron skillet in the oven and preheat the oven to 500 degrees F. While oven preheats, (and after dough has rested) take one of the dough gobs, and shape it into a 5 or 6 inch round (Try for an even thickness) on a surface lightly coated with flour.
+- Meanwhile, put a cast-iron skillet in the oven and preheat the oven to 500 degrees F. While oven preheats, (and after dough has rested) take one of the dough gobs, and shape it into about a 5 inch round (Try for an even thickness) on a surface lightly coated with flour.
 Use just enough flour to keep it from sticking.

 - With a couple of hot pads, carefully remove the hot skillet from the oven and set on another hot pad.
 Transfer the dough round to the hot skillet trying your best to keep it in its 5 inch (ish) circle.